chinouvm/sandalenmetsokken-wiki/docs/CPP.md

 !!! commands

-    To installed g++ you need to run this command
+    To install g++ you need to run this command

     ```
+    sudo apt-get update
+    sudo apt-get install gcc
     sudo apt -get install g++
+    sudo apt-get install build-essential
     ```

     To check your g++ version you can run